Crude Slightly Higher on Geopolitical Risks in the Middle East

 The tightness in the oil market is expected to continue due to the extension of OPEC+ production cuts.
 Saudi Arabia recently said it would maintain its unilateral crude production cut of 1.0 million bpd through December.
 The move will hold Saudi Arabia's crude output at about 9 million bpd, the lowest level in three years.
 Russia also recently announced that it would maintain its 300,000 bpd cut in crude production through December.
 Saudi Arabia and Russia on Wednesday announced that they will retain their crude production cuts until the end of the year.
 OPEC Sep crude production was little changed, rising +50,000 bpd to 27.97 million bpd.

-Today's weekly EIA crude report was mixed for crude and products.
-On the bullish side, EIA gasoline supplies fell -1.3 million bbl, a larger draw than expectations of -1.0 million bbl.
-Also, EIA distillate stockpiles fell -1.8 million bbl, a bigger draw than expectations of -1.0 million bbl.
-In addition, crude supplies at Cushing, the delivery point of WTI futures, fell 319,000 bbl to a 15-month low.
-On the bearish side, EIA crude inventories unexpectedly rose +10.18 million bbl versus expectations of a -1.4 million bbl draw.
-Also, U.S crude production in the week ended Oct 6 rose +2.3% w/w to a record 13.2 million bpd.

-Today's EIA report showed that (1) U.S. crude oil inventories as of Oct 6 were -3.1% below the seasonal 5-year average, (2) gasoline inventories were +0.2% above the seasonal 5-year average, and (3) distillate inventories were -12.5% below the 5-year seasonal average.
-U.S. crude oil production in the week ended Oct 6 rose +2.3% w/w to a record high of 13.2 million bpd.
+Wednesday's EIA report showed that (1) U.S. crude oil inventories as of Oct 13 were -4.8% below the seasonal 5-year average, (2) gasoline inventories were -0.1% below the seasonal 5-year average, and (3) distillate inventories were -13.3% below the 5-year seasonal average.
+U.S. crude oil production in the week ended Oct 13 was unchanged w/w at a record high of 13.2 million bpd.

-Baker Hughes reported last Friday that active U.S. oil rigs in the week ended Oct 6 fell by -5 to a 20-month low of 497 rigs.
+Baker Hughes reported last Friday that active U.S. oil rigs in the week ended Oct 13 rose by +4 to 501 rigs, recovering slightly from the prior week's 20-month low of 497 rigs.
 That is well below the 3-1/4 year high of 627 rigs posted on Dec 2, 2022.
 Still, U.S. active oil rigs have roughly tripled from the 18-year low of 172 rigs seen in Aug 2020, signaling an increase in U.S. crude oil production capacity from pandemic lows.

 More Crude Oil News from Barchart